tux4kids/Tuxpaint-Android/README.md

 Issue 12: Annoying joystick events from Android accelerometer

 Problem: SDL2 will add Android accelerometer as a joystick device by default.
-SDLActivity java class gets the sensor information and send this to native SDL2 library, and then send to TuxPaint, which will cause TuxPaint run joystick related method.
+SDLActivity java class gets the sensor information and send this to native SDL2 library, and then send to TuxPaint, which will cause Tux Paint run joystick related method.
 However, the accelerometer information may be useless for TuxPaint,  since joystic events come so frequencely that will disturb current paint activity.

 Solution: SDL2 will still take accelerometer as default joystick device.
 But SDLActivity java class will not register sensor listener so that the SDL2 native library cannot get accelerometer information and will not send any joystick events to disturb tuxpaint.
-TuxPaint will require no modification.
+Tux Paint will require no modification.

 Issue 13: Screen keyboard gets weird on old Android device due to `mbstowcs`